javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-editor/article.md

 They are mainly used to instantly open and edit a file.

-The main difference between a "lightweight editor" and an "IDE" is that the latter works on a project-level, meaning it has to load a lot of data to start, and the former one opens just the files.
-That's much faster.
+The main difference between a "lightweight editor" and an "IDE" is that IDE works on a project-level, so it loads much more data on start, analyzes the project structure if needed and so on.
+A lightweight editor is much faster if we need only one file.

-In practice, "lightweight" editors may have a lot of plugins including directory-level syntax analyzers and autocompleters, so there's no strict border between a lightweight editor and an IDE.
+In practice, lightweight editors may have a lot of plugins including directory-level syntax analyzers and autocompleters, so there's no strict border between a lightweight editor and an IDE.

 The following options deserve your attention: